-Welcome to the Computational Systems Biology Lab
+Welcome to the Computational Systems Pharmacology Lab

 Infectious diseases kill >10 million people each year.
 Several challenges remain in treating infectious diseases.
 Combination therapies, using multiple drugs simultaneously, are complex and expensive to develop and optimize; and drug concentration and action at the sites of infection remains relatively unknown for many diseases; drug resistance is on the rise; and some infections, like HIV, remain without cure.